-United States Secretary of Defense “Mad Dog” Mattis tendered his resignation Friday.
+United States Secretary of Defense “Mad Dog” James Mattis tendered his resignation in December, 2018.
 It’s hard to even imagine what the interpersonal dynamics were between the psychopaths that resulted in this, but does it even matter?
 Good riddance.

-We note that the authoritarian followers are wishing Mathis well.
+We note that the authoritarian followers wished Mathis well in 2018.
 But as way of background, “Mad Dog” Mattis led U.S. troops during the 2004 siege of Fallujah in Iraq.
 His philosophy was expressed when speaking to a group of soldiers about how to behave in Iraq during a 2003 speech: “Be polite, be professional, but have a plan to kill everybody you meet.”

-On February 1, 2005, speaking at a forum in San Diego, the Kool Aid drinker said “You go into Afghanistan, you got guys who slap women around for five years because they didn’t wear a veil.
+On February 1, 2005, speaking at a forum in San Diego, this dark triad par excellence said “You go into Afghanistan, you got guys who slap women around for five years because they didn’t wear a veil.
 You know, guys like that ain’t got no manhood left anyway.
 So it’s a hell of a lot of fun to shoot them.
 Actually, it’s a lot of fun to fight.
 You know, it’s a hell of a hoot.
 It’s fun to shoot some people.
 I’ll be right upfront with you, I like brawling.”

 With Mattis departing the helm of the Pentagon, a revisit of the 2004 siege of Fallujah is timely and illustrative.
 Falujah was primarily a terror operation against 275,000 innocent civilians living in the city.
 More than 200,000 civilians were displaced from their homes during the November siege, and over 75 percent of the city was destroyed.